yasirbhutta/yasirbhutta.github.io/canva/index.md

 2. [ ] They require specific design skills to modify.
 3. [ ] They provide a starting point and can save time.
 4. [ ] Only professional designers can use them.

+> Which of the following is NOT a type of design you can create in Canva?

+1. [ ] Presentations
+2. [ ] Spreadsheets
+3. [ ] Social media graphics
+4. [ ] Posters

+> What type of design projects can you create with Canva?

+1. [ ] Presentations only
+2. [ ] Social media posts only
+3. [ ] Infographics only
+4. [ ] All of the above

+> Which of the following statements about Canva is true?

+1. [ ] All Canva templates and elements are free to use.
+2. [ ] Canva is a professional-grade photo editing software.
+3. [ ] You cannot upload your own images to use in Canva.
+4. [ ] Canva allows you to collaborate on designs with others.

+> Where can you find pre-designed shapes and illustrations in Canva?

+1. [ ] The Text panel
+2. [ ] The Photos panel
+3. [ ] The Elements panel
+4. [ ] The Templates folder

+> What can you create using Canva?

+1. [ ] Spreadsheets
+2. [ ] All of the following: social media posts, presentations, infographics
+3. [ ] Code
+4. [ ] Music

+> Where can you find pre-designed templates in Canva?

+1. [ ] In the settings menu
+2. [ ] In the search bar
+3. [ ] By creating a new project
+4. [ ] You cannot use templates in Canva.

+> Is it possible to upload your own images to use in Canva?

+1. [ ] No, you can only use stock photos.
+2. [ ] Yes
+3. [ ] Yes, but only with a paid subscription.
+4. [ ] Uploading images is a complex process.

+> What does the "Elements" panel in Canva allow you to access?

+1. [ ] Fonts and text styles
+2. [ ] Pre-designed illustrations, icons, and shapes
+3. [ ] Your uploaded photos
+4. [ ] Collaboration features

+> Can you collaborate with others on a design in Canva?

+1. [ ] No, designs are private by default.
+2. [ ] Yes, you can share designs and allow others to edit them.
+3. [ ] Collaboration requires a paid subscription.
+4. [ ] Collaboration is only possible in person.

+> In what format can you download your finished Canva design?

+1. [ ] Only as a Canva file.
+2. [ ] Multiple formats including PNG, JPG, and PDF.
+3. [ ] Uploading is the only option.
+4. [ ] Sharing the design link is the only way to share it.

+> What is the main advantage of using Canva compared to complex design software?

+1. [ ] It requires a powerful computer.
+2. [ ] It has a steeper learning curve.
+3. [ ] It is user-friendly and accessible for beginners.
+4. [ ] It offers fewer design features.

+> Which of the following file formats does Canva support for export?
+1. [ ] PDF, DO, MP4
+2. [ ] JPG, PNG, PDF
+3. [ ] XLSX, PSD, GIF
+4. [ ] MP3, MOV, BMP

+> Which tool in Canva allows you to remove the background from an image?
+1. [ ] Eraser
+2. [ ] Magic Resize
+3. [ ] Background(BG) Remover
+4. [ ] Crop tool

+> What is the purpose of Canva's "Templates" feature?
+1. [ ] To create custom fonts
+2. [ ] To save and reuse design layouts
+3. [ ] To record audio narration
+4. [ ] To generate mathematical equations

 > Which of the following CANNOT be done to text in Canva?